SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 are available for the rest of the code block that the ``guard`` statement appears in.

-If that condition is not met,
+If that condition isn't met,
 the code inside the ``else`` branch is executed.
 That branch must transfer control to exit the code block in which the ``guard`` statement appears.